Mr-Markus/ZigbeeNet/README.md

 This library is still under development.
 Breaking changes are possible at all time.
 A wiki will be comming ASAP

 ## Usage

+For a detailed description about how to use ZigbeeNet see our [wiki page](https://github.com/Mr-Markus/ZigbeeNet/wiki).

+A basic example here:

 ```
 using System;